Zasyadko coal mine

 Location of Donetsk (red) and Donetsk Oblast (pink) on the map of Ukraine.

 Zasyadko Mine (Шахта ім. Засядька, Шахта им. А. Ф. Засядько) is a coal mining company in Ukraine's eastern city of Donetsk.
 Following the start of the War in Donbas in 2014 the mine became situated in territory controlled by the Donetsk People's Republic.

-The manager and alleged owner of the company is Yukhym Zvyahilsky, influential businessman and politician within the Party of Regions.
+The manager and alleged owner of the company was Yukhym Zvyahilsky, influential businessman and politician within the Party of Regions.
 Along with its economic, technological and political importance, the company, namely its coal mine, is infamous for being the site of repeated mining accidents with numerous fatalities.
 The deadliest disaster, the worst in Ukraine’s history, happened on November 18, 2007, killing 101 miners.

 History

 Production at the mine began in 1958, Since foundation, the mine is named after Alexander Zasyadko, one of the Soviet Ministers of Coal Industry.

 In 1992, Zasyadko Mine was turned into a "rented enterprise" (practically privatised by the employees) together with several auxiliary industries.
 Yukhym Zvyahilsky, the then-manager of the mine and influential local businessman, retained his post and gained informal control of the new company's assets.
 Mr. Zvyahilsky has been the acting Prime Minister of Ukraine for a short time in early 1990s and a member of the Verkhovna Rada (parliament) of all convocations.
 He is known as an influential member of the Party of Regions.